Gas vs. Charcoal Grill: Which One is Right for You?

 To become the kind of grill master who wows crowds at family cookouts, you need the right equipment.
 The two most popular types of grills, gas and charcoal, each have ardent devotees and can help you prepare your favorite grilled fare.
-But which does so more quickly, easily, affordably, and deliciously?
+But in the battle of gas vs. charcoal grill, which does so more quickly, easily, affordably, and deliciously?

 Charcoal grills are less expensive than gas grills.

 A basic charcoal grill has a fairly primitive setup with fewer components—typically just a grill grate laid over a rounded metal charcoal chamber with attached legs—so you can find one for as little as $15 and top out at around $150.
-A gas grill, consisting of a grill unit with an attached wheeled frame plus a gas tank, will burn a bigger hole in your wallet, anywhere from $130 to $300.
+A gas grill, consisting of a grill unit with an attached wheeled frame plus a gas tank, will burn a bigger hole in your wallet—anywhere from $130 to $300.

-Gas grills offer better fuel economy.
+Gas grills offer better fuel economy than charcoal grills.

 Gas grills heat up faster.

 Making burgers on a busy weeknight is a cinch with a gas grill, which can take under 10 minutes to reach cooking temperature (usually a minimum of 130 degrees Fahrenheit) from the time you ignite it.
-This’s because the grill is directly connected to the fuel source—either a tank in the grill frame filled with propane, liquefied petroleum gas (also known as butane), or natural gas, or a gas supply line in your home.
+This is because the grill is directly connected to the fuel source—either a tank in the grill frame filled with propane, liquefied petroleum gas (also known as butane), natural gas, or a gas supply line in your home.
 There’s no need to manually light the gas or wait for it to heat up; the gas flame ignites with the press of an ignition button.

 Gas grills offer easier temperature control.

-Charcoal grills yield a smokier flavor.
+Charcoal grills usually give foods a smokier flavor.

 Charcoal grills produce a good deal of smoke, but the burning of complex organic molecules in the charcoal produces aromatic compounds.
 When the smoke and aromatic compounds interact with food, they imbue it with a distinctive char-grilled quality that improves depth of flavor in such fare as steak and poultry.
-Gas grills emit less smoke and, as a simpler molecule, gas produces only water and carbon dioxide when fully combusted.
-So while gas imparts food with a less pronounced flavor, that’s a plus when grilling fish, veggies, fruits, and other delicate fares.
+For the utmost in smoky deliciousness, consider a kamado grill, which smokes meat slowly.

-Gas grills are cleaner and easier to clean.
+Gas grills are easier to clean.